 Leading research and consulting firm Verdantix agrees.
 Their report, Schneider Electric Leverages Digital Twin Capabilities To Enhance Facilities Optimization, examines how the high-tech building asset performance monitoring and maintenance features in EcoStruxure Building Advisor can empower facility operation teams to achieve business goals including, streamlining maintenance, reducing energy and carbon footprints, improving occupant comfort, and extending asset life.

-The benefits of digital twin technology, now available for the buildings sector
+The benefits of digital twin technology, now available for the building sector

 Once considered, cutting-edge innovations, such as virtualization and cloud-based data analytics are now widely used to optimize intelligent building management and control.
 Schneider Electric believes next-generation technologies, like equipment-level digital twins that enable automated fault detection and diagnostics (FDD), deliver a step-change in automation and effectiveness in maintaining HVAC systems in buildings.